-Investment earnings on Eligible Investment for the related Investment Accrual Period will be deposited in the Note Distribution Account, up to the amount of the SOFR Interest Component for such Payment Date, and any remaining investment earnings on Eligible Investments during such period will thereafter be retained in the Cash Collateral Account until the Termination Date and will at no time be available for payment to Noteholders.
+Investment earnings on Eligible Investment for the related Investment Accrual Period will be deposited in the Note Distribution Account, up to the amount of the SOFR Interest Component for such Payment Date, and any remaining investment earnings on Eligible Investments during such period will thereafter be retained in the Cash Collateral Account and will be held in a sub-account thereof, and will at no time be available for payment to Noteholders.
+The Custodian will, upon instruction from the holder of the Ownership Certificate from time to time, withdraw any such excess investment earnings then held in such sub-account and distribute them to the holder of the Ownership Certificate.

-The "SOFR Interest Component" means, for a Payment Date, an amount equal to the product of (i) SOFR for the related Note Accrual Period, (ii) the aggregate Class Principal Balance of the Classes of Notes outstanding immediately prior to such Payment Date and (iii) a fraction, the numerator of which is the actual number of days in the related Note Accrual Period and the denominator of which is 360.
+The "SOFR Interest Component" means, for a Payment Date, an amount equal to the product of (i) 30-day Average SOFR for the related Note Accrual Period, (ii) the aggregate Class Principal Balance of the Classes of Notes outstanding immediately prior to such Payment Date and (iii) a fraction, the numerator of which is the actual number of days in the related Note Accrual Period and the denominator of which is 360.

-Upon receipt of the Payment Date Statement from the Indenture Trustee setting forth the amount of payments due on the applicable Payment Date, the Investment Agent will direct the Custodian to liquidate Collateral in the Cash Collateral Account to the extent necessary for the Issuer to pay any Return Amounts to Fannie Mae and to pay principal on the Notes as required under the Indenture, and deposit the amount payable as principal, together with the interest earned on the Collateral during the related Note Accrual Period, in the Note Distribution Account on the Business Day prior to the Payment Date.
+Upon receipt of the Payment Date Statement from the Indenture Trustee setting forth the amount of payments due on the applicable Payment Date, the Investment Agent will direct the Custodian in writing to liquidate Collateral in the Cash Collateral Account (unless the Investment Agent and Custodian are the same entity, in which event no such written direction will be required) to the extent necessary for the Issuer to pay any Return Amounts to Fannie Mae and to pay principal on the Notes as required under the Indenture, and deposit the amount payable as principal, together with the interest earned on the Collateral during the related Note Accrual Period, in the Note Distribution Account on the Business Day prior to the Payment Date.